JimSeker/Architecture/README.md

 <b>RxJavaRoomDemo</b> is an example of using the Flow in RxJava and room to display data as it changes.
 Similiar to LiveData.

-<br>FcmRetrrofit2LiveDemo</b> is a complex example using many of the examples above that uses a local room database to hold the cache data and receive push
+<b>FcmRetrrofit2LiveDemo</b> is a complex example using many of the examples above that uses a local room database to hold the cache data and receive push
 updates when the data on the rest service is update.
 It uses firebase messaging as well.

+<b>WorkManagerDemo</b> is an example of using the Architecture Worker Tasks.
+This example is in located in https://github.com/JimSeker/service repo.

 These may also be helpful links https://medium.com/google-developers/viewmodels-a-simple-example-ed5ac416317e<BR>